James A. Panowski Black Box Theatre

-"As an actor, working in a smaller theatre helps me not only learn how to perform with an audience on multiple sides, but also how to stay in character when I am only a few feet away...smaller venues are becoming the trend in this industry, so we are able to take the opportunity to work in a smaller theatre and experience what we will likely be working with once we move on from Northern Michigan University" - Katherine Marsh (Senior, Theatre Major)
+"As an actor, working in a smaller theater helps me not only learn how to perform with an audience on multiple sides, but also how to stay in character when I am only a few feet away...smaller venues are becoming the trend in this industry, so we are able to take the opportunity to work in a smaller theater and experience what we will likely be working with once we move on from Northern Michigan University." - Katherine Marsh (Theatre, '18)

-"I love the energy and the rush I get when performing in the Black box space.
-It has helped me focus more as an actor because you have to be on top of your game" - Jacob DeLong (Senior, Theatre Major)
+"I love the energy and the rush I get when performing in the Black Box space.
+It has helped me focus more as an actor because you have to be on top of your game." - Jacob DeLong (Theatre, '16)

 "Designing for the Black Box, you have to think a lot more about the tiny details that the audience may notice.
 Scenery can't have false backs, costumes have to fit perfectly, lighting can't spill into the seating.
 When I work in the Black Box, I get to create an immersive theatre experience for the audience that depends heavily on my design work." - Regan McKay (Theatre, '19)